Cwantic/Documentation/Structure/Elements/Restraint.md

 Grouting: enter the thickness and strength of the mortar if leveling is planned.
 To model an anchor with spacing but no mortar, it suffices to define the thickness of the mortar equal to the spacing and the resistance equal to 0.

 The **Shear lug** checkbox means that all the shear forces are assumed to be taken up by the lug.
-Only the bending moments and the normal force acting on the plate are considered for the calculation of the anchors.
+Only the bending moments and the normal force acting on the plate are considered for the calculation of the fasteners.

 The **Washer nut** checkbox means that the bending moment in the anchor induced by shear can be reduced if a washer and a nut are directly attached to the concrete surface (in case of non-null grouting thickness).

-The **Cannot rotate** checkbox means that the end of the anchor is assumed to be free to rotate.
+The **Cannot rotate** checkbox means that the anchor plate is assumed to be free to rotate.

 ## 2.7 Anchor plate duplication